Nickelodeon Colombia Kids' Choice Awards: Editions

 In 2013, Nickelodeon held a new event, a Spanish version of the Kids’ Choice Awards in Mexico, which was viewable throughout greater Latin America.
 Depending on ratings, if the Mexican awards show met or exceeded network goals (which it was projected to), another Spanish-language Kids’ Choice Awards would subsequently be held in Colombia.
-This was also intended as an incentive to reward Colombia’s young students, if they performed well academically (on a national level) in the school year 2012-2013.
+This was also intended as an incentive to reward Colombia's young students, if they performed well academically (on a national level) in the school year 2012–2013.
 Ultimately, the popular Colombian sitcom on Spanish-language Nickelodeon, Chica Vampiro, would go on to win Personality of the Year (Colombian) and Best Musical Artist (Colombian).
 Other nominees included a diverse range of celebrities, from Alkylados, Linda Palma, Diego Saenz, to 21 bedroom, among others.
 The big winners were the musical group Alkylados and Olympic medalist Mariana Pajón.
-Given the excellent rstings, the Colombian network confirmed the Kids’ Choice Awards Colombia a second time, on 30 August 2014.
+Given the excellent ratings, the Colombian network confirmed the Kids’ Choice Awards Colombia a second time, on 30 August 2014.